1uwuw1/binance-futures-cash-carry/README.md

 # binance-futures-cash-carry
-Landing page for cash and carry trade with deribit
+Landing page for cash and carry trade with binance